Pursuing the maximization of PER by building up excellent M&As

 -

-“Cash and cash equivalents” and
+“Cash and equivalents”

 - Take actions to respond to future credit collection risk (e.g., recording a provision for possible credit loss in China)

-- Examine the rationality of continuing to hold cross-shareholdings every year (disposed of some cross-shareholdings in FY2021)
+- Examine the rationality of continuing to hold cross-shareholdings every year

 “Property, plant and equipment”